gibizer/zuul-log-search/README.md

                         will be ignored.
     match               Match builds with stored searches.
-    cache-show          Show information of the local build cache.
+    cache-show          Show information of the local build cache. cache-purge         Reduce the size of the local build cache.

 optional arguments:
   -h, --help            show this help message and exit --debug               Print debug logs --zuul-api-url ZUUL_API_URL
                         The API url of the Zuul deployment to use.
-Defaulted to the OpenDev Zuul (https://zuul.opendev.org/api)
+Defaulted to the OpenDev Zuul (https://zuul.opendev.org/api) --log-store-dir LOG_STORE_DIR
-  --log-store-dir LOG_STORE_DIR
                         The local directory to download the logs to.
-Defaulted to .logsearch/ --config-dir CONFIG_DIR
+Defaulted to .logsearch/
+  --config-dir CONFIG_DIR
                         The local directory storing config files and stored queries.
 Defaulted to .logsearch.conf.d/ --tenant TENANT       The name of the tenant in the Zuul installation.
                         Defaulted to 'openstack'
 ```

 Searching for builds